GENI-NSF/geni-tools/README-omni.txt

 The currently supported CFs (clearinghouses) are the GENI Portal, ProtoGENI,  SFA (!PlanetLab), and GCF.
 Omni works with any GENI AM API compliant AM.
-These include InstaGENI and ExoGENI racks, ProtoGENI, !OpenFlow, SFA, AL2S, FOAM and GCF.
+These include InstaGENI and ExoGENI racks, ProtoGENI, !OpenFlow, SFA, AL2S, FOAM, GRAM, !CloudLab and GCF.

 Omni performs the following functions:
  * Talks to each CF in its native API